-The benefits of an active lifestyle are far reaching and include higher energy levels, more restful sleep, lower body mass index, detoxification and better mental clarity.
+The benefits of an active lifestyle are far reaching and include;

-By bringing awareness to our level of activity we can easily make adjustments to our lifestyle to ensure that we are taking care good of our health and maximizing our longevity.
+By bringing awareness to our level of activity we can easily make adjustments to our lifestyle.
+All this to ensure that we are taking care good of our health and maximizing our longevity.

 Jo-Anne Richardson has almost a decade of experience managing a chiropractic office and educating patients on how chiropractic can allow your body to express optimal health.
 She is a Registered Holistic Nutritionist and holds a Degree in Communications.
 She loves to experiment with raw vegan recipes, loves to salsa dance, travel and learn new holistic health information to share tips with everyone who visits the office.